awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-cmd-general.md

 + If you must change the timeout parameter \(`timeo`\), we recommend that you use a value of at least `150`, which is equivalent to 15 seconds\.
 The timeo parameter is in deciseconds, so 15 seconds is equal to 150 deciseconds\.
 + We recommend that you use the hard mount option\.
 However, if you use a soft mount, you need to set the `timeo` parameter to at least `150` deciseconds\.
 + With the `noresvport` option, the NFS client uses a new Transmission Control Protocol \(TCP\) source port when a network connection is reestablished\.
 Doing this helps ensure uninterrupted availability after a network recovery event\.
-+ With the `_netdev` option prevents the system from attempting to mount the file system until the network has been enabled on the system.
++ The `_netdev` option prevents the client from attempting to mount the file system until the network has been enabled.
 + Avoid setting any other mount options that are different from the defaults\.
 For example, changing read or write buffer sizes, or disabling attribute caching can result in reduced performance\.
 + Amazon EFS ignores source ports\.
 If you change Amazon EFS source ports, it doesn't have any effect\.
 + Amazon EFS does not support any of the Kerberos security variants\.
 For example, the following will cause a mount to fail: